Estimating the Personality of White-Box Language Models

-Assessment of these personality traits typically makes use of two types of data sources: self-reports and peer reports (e.g., friends, colleagues, etc.).
+Assessing these personality traits for humans typically involves using two types of data sources: self-reports and peer reports (e.g., friends, colleagues, etc.).
 Among the two, the more popular approach is via self‐reports, in which people describe how they see themselves while responding to a personality assessment questionnaire.
-For example, a participant is expected to respond to statements such as ``I am someone who is outgoing, sociable" on a Likert‐type scale (e.g., from 1 = strongly disagree to 5 = strongly agree).
-Self‐reports tap people's explicit self‐concepts about their traits, which are parts of their identities.
-On the other hand, peer reports help understand how an individual is perceived by his/her neighboring people.
-Unlike personality recognition using self-reports, the main target of perceived personality analysis is the personality attributed to them by their interaction with the neighboring people.
-These people fill a similar personality assessment questionnaire on the individual, which then determines the perceived personality of that individual.
+For example, a participant is expected to respond to statements such as ``I am someone who is outgoing and sociable" on a Likert‐type scale (e.g., from $1$ = strongly disagree to $5$ = strongly agree).
+Self-reports capture people's explicit self-concepts about their personality traits, which are parts of their identities.
+On the other hand, peer reports help us understand how others perceive an individual.
+Unlike self-reports, peer reports focus on the personality traits attributed to an individual based on their interactions with others.
+To obtain peer reports, peers complete a similar personality assessment questionnaire about the individual, which then determines the perceived personality of that individual.

-In this study, Our approach to measuring personality traits is analogous to self-reports.
-Besides, peer reports require users to fill out a questionnaire on how they perceive the language models, which, while feasible, is not in the scope of our work. \emph{We hypothesize that the language models generate text responses that carry the personality traits of the datasets they were trained upon when prompted.} Subsequently, we process the text responses generated by language models using auxiliary prediction models (which can be quite sophisticated themselves) to quantify their personalities.
-In addition, we also quantify the personality traits of datasets used to train these language models as a way to partially validate our hypothesis.
+Our approach to measuring personality traits in language models will build on the human self-reporting approach, avoiding the design choices needed to qualify suitable peers. \emph{Our key hypothesis is that when prompted, language models generate text responses that reflect the personality traits of the datasets they were trained on.} Assuming that this hypothesis is true, we process the text responses generated by language models using auxiliary prediction models (which can be quite sophisticated themselves) to quantify their personalities.

-\subsection{Zero-shot classifier}
+\subsection{Zero-shot Classifier}